Topological supersymmetry breaking: Definition and stochastic generalization of chaos and the limit of applicability of statistics: Stochastic Dynamics

-For continuous-time stochastic DS's, dynamics can be defined by the following SDE:
+For continuous-time stochastic DSs, dynamics can be defined by the following SDE:

-where $F(x)\in T_{x}X$ is the so called flow vector field from the tangent space of $X$, $\xi$'s are parameters of the noise, $e^i_a(x)$ are vielbeins so that the metric on $X$ is $g^{ij}=e^i_a(x) e^j_a(x)$, and $T$ is a parameter representing the intensity or temperature of the noise.
+where $F(x)\in T_{x}X$ is the so called flow vector field from the tangent space of $X$, $\xi$'s are parameters of the noise, $e^i_a(x)$ are vielbeins so that the metric on $X$ is $g^{ij}=e^i_a(x) e^j_a(x)$, and $\Theta$ is a parameter representing the intensity or temperature of the noise.
+The limit, $\Theta\to0$, is the deterministic limit where the SDE (\ref{SDE}) becomes an ordinary differential equation.